Alex Bregman Player Props: Astros vs. Marlins

-Alex Bregman -- with a slugging percentage of .316 in his past 10 games (including no homers) -- will be in action for the Houston Astros versus the Miami Marlins, with Braxton Garrett on the hill, on August 14 at 6:40 PM ET.
+The Houston Astros, including Alex Bregman (.413 on-base percentage in past 10 games, 61 points above season-long percentage), battle starter Johnny Cueto and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.

-He strung together two hits (going 2-for-4) in his most recent appearance against the Angels.
+He had a hitless showing in his most recent game (0-for-3) against the Marlins.

 Alex Bregman Game Info & Props vs. the Marlins